I became a Chartered Accountant at the age of 48 after 30 years of not giving up. Here is my story.

 As always, I had expected to fail.
 So when he told me I passed the exams, I couldn’t believe myself.
 I hugged my daughter and started crying.

-Everyone from my wife to my children to my neighbours and even my students were so overjoyed...after all, it was a 30-year long journey!
+Everyone was overjoyed, from my wife to my children to my neighbors and even my students… after all, it had been a 30-year journey!

 In Conclusion…

-Life may look perfect today but I had my own share of challenges.
-My NEVER GIVE UP attitude helped me through it all.
+Life may look perfect today, but I had my share of challenges.
+My never-give-up attitude helped me through it all.

 No matter what the circumstances, I was not ready to give up.

 It was not easy pursuing CA for so long.
-But this strong desire of becoming a Chartered Accountant helped me overcome all challenges.
+However, my strong desire to become a chartered accountant helped me overcome all obstacles.

-My journey of becoming a CA came with surprises of its own, but today I can proudly say that it is because of this course that I became the man I am today!
+My journey to becoming a CA came with surprises of its own, but today I can proudly say that it is because of this course that I became the man I am today!

-My advice to young professionals is - Life is all about the journey and not just the destination.
+My advice to young professionals is that “life is all about the journey and not just the destination.”

 Dinesh Rathi has completed 40 years of his teaching career!
-And now is an elected Municipal Corporator and also an author of more than 8 academic books.
-He is more than happy to guide professionals and CA aspirants with his experiences.
-You can write to him at cadinesh.rathi25@gmail.com.
+And now he is an elected municipal corporate and also the author of more than eight academic books.
+He is more than willing to share his experiences with professionals and CA aspirants.